|

 The chart above has a real-world size of about 120x80cm or 40x the focal length.

-Expect more distortions towards closer focus distances.
+Expect more distortion towards closer focus distances.

 Vignetting